wp-plugins/wp-review-bank/readme.txt

 * Streamlined code for optimized plugin performance
 * Simple instructions
 * Stars, Percentage and Point Rating System.
+* Fastest review plugin.
+* 100% Fluid Responsive.
+* Option to change individual review Colors and Positions.
+* Design it as you want, unlimited color options.
+* Minimal design but could be instantly made modern.
+* Works with caching plugins and all majority of themes.
+* Easy to modify the CSS to better fit your theme style.

 == Installation ==